haunt98/til/install-archlinux.md

 ## In the end

-This is it.
-Future update is coming if I feel something need to be changed or I get boring and change my taste :)
+This guide is updated regularly I promise.